-The PMHP works with and through its volunteers in a variety of service areas such as staff debriefing, administrative support, as well as assistance with a range of other tasks at our head office and clinical service sites.
+The PMHP works with and through its volunteers in a variety of service areas such as administrative and research support, as well as assistance with a range of other tasks in one of our four programmes or at our head office in Cape Town.

 Examples of previously hosted research

 - Motherhood and emotional distress in a South African township: an ethnographic investigation of postnatal depression in sociocultural context.
 (PhD)

 - A qualitative investigation of depressed mothers’ experiences with respect to functioning and participation.
 (Post-doc)